 The work of the firm is instantly recognizable and internationally respected.
 Our projects have received 30 National Honor Awards from the American Institute of Architects and over 50 from the New York AIA and other regional chapters.

 Our offices in New York and Los Angeles employ a multicultural staff of talented professionals that has produced construction documents, and supervised construction, in 20 countries and 16 languages.
-The firm is led by Richard Meier and six partners – Michael Palladino, James R. Crawford, Bernhard Karpf, Vivian Lee, Reynolds Logan and Dukho Yeon.
+The firm is led by Richard Meier and eight partners – James R. Crawford, Michael Palladino, Mark Sparrowhawk, Alex Wuo, Bernhard Karpf, Vivian Lee, Reynolds Logan, and Dukho Yeon.

 Our practice has extensive experience across a broad range of building types and sizes: cultural facilities, government offices, libraries and educational buildings, media production facilities, industrial research complexes, corporate headquarters, hotels and private residences.